canjs/can-route/doc/can-route.md

 ### Updating can-route

-When using a [can-define/map/map DefineMap] to back can-route, create changes in the route data by modifying it directly:
+When using an [can-observable-object ObservableObject] to back can-route, create changes in the route data by modifying it directly:

 ```js
 route.data.page = "images";